OptimalBPM/of/README.md

 And as an answer to the question "a plug-in to what?", the Optimal Framework was born.

-It is not primarily thought of as something to build a web site, but rather for creating applicatoin systems, like a
+It is not primarily thought of as something to build a web site, but rather for creating sector-specific computing systems.